ajRiverav/ai-battleship-player/README.md

 Board size is 10x10 squares.

 A1.
-An attacking player that can sink a fleet in less than 80 shots on average after playing 1,000 games.
+An attacking player that can sink a fleet with less than 80 shots on average after playing 1,000 games.

 A2.
-An attacking player that can sink a fleet in less than 60 shots on average after playing 1,000 games.
+An attacking player that can sink a fleet with less than 60 shots on average after playing 1,000 games.

 A3.
-An attacking player that can sink a fleet in less than 40 shots on average after playing 1,000 games.
+An attacking player that can sink a fleet with less than 40 shots on average after playing 1,000 games.

 B1.
 A defender that wins against a random-strategy player.